xojs/xo/readme.md

 Type: `boolean`\
 Default: `false`

-Adds `eslint-config-plugin-react`, `eslint-plugin-react-hooks`, and `eslint-config-xo-react` to get all the React best practices applied automatically.
+Adds `eslint-plugin-react`, `eslint-plugin-react-hooks`, and `eslint-config-xo-react` to get all the React best practices applied automatically.

 ## TypeScript